 Scott Eggers

-Scott Eggers is a senior counsel in the Litigation Department.
-He is a member of the Sports Law Group and the Financial Services Group.
+Scott Eggers is a senior counsel in the Litigation Department and a member of the Sports Law and Financial Services groups.

-Scott has represented major sports leagues and professional sports clubs in litigations and arbitrations involving a wide range of subjects, including player issues, antitrust issues, licensing disputes and bankruptcy proceedings.
-Scott has represented Firm clients including National Hockey League, Major League Soccer, the National Basketball Association, the New Jersey Devils, the Washington Capitals, the Vancouver Canucks, the New York Yankees and the Columbus Blue Jackets.
+Scott has represented major sports leagues and professional sports clubs in litigations and arbitrations involving a wide range of subjects, including player issues, antitrust issues, stadium issues, licensing disputes and bankruptcy proceedings.
+Scott has represented the National Hockey League, Major League Soccer, the National Basketball Association, the New Jersey Devils, the Washington Capitals, the Vancouver Canucks, the New York Yankees and the Columbus Blue Jackets.

 Scott’s sports representations include:

-• Major League Soccer, obtaining summary judgment dismissing federal antitrust and RICO claims brought by a former promoter of international exhibition soccer matches.
+• Major League Soccer, in obtaining summary judgment dismissing antitrust and RICO claims brought by a former promoter of international exhibition soccer matches.

 • The National Hockey League and the Columbus Blue Jackets, in an international arbitration against the Russian Ice Hockey Federation involving a Russian ice hockey player who was claimed to be in the Russian armed forces and thus ineligible to play in the NHL.